Released in the UK July 2001

 A guide for us as we seek to apply Covenant theology to the challenges which contemporary Christians have to face in the culture they live and witness.

-David McKay is Professor of Systematic Theology, Ethics and Apologetics at the Reformed Theological College and Minister of Cregagh Road Reformed Presbyterian Congregation in Belfast.
-He is the editor of Covenanter Witness and has contributed to a number of theological journals.
+David McKay is Professor of Systematic Theology, Ethics and Apologetics at the Reformed Theological College, Belfast, and Minister of Shaftesbury Square Reformed Presbyterian Church in Belfast.
+He is the author of ‘An Ecclesiastical Republic’ (1997) and ‘The Bond of Love’ (2001) and has contributed to a number of theological journals and books.
 He is married to Valerie.

 ‘Covenant Theology is a way of understanding the entire biblical message from Genesis to Revelation as essentially one theme.
 It covers everything, and anyone who writes on it must not only be familiar with biblical themes, but must also be able to integrate historical, systematic and practical theology in such a way that what results is comprehensive and comprehensible.
 McKay manages to all of this with breathtaking ease.
 I have been waiting for over twenty years for such a book.
 This is it.'